renniemaharaj/representer/README.md

 # Representer

-Represent, interact with, and serve AI-generated web documents for reports, UI or otherwise in Golang (Or in any other language because the style and approach is general)
+Represent, interact with, and serve AI-generated web documents for reports, UI or otherwise in Go